Xangis/SampliTron/README.md

 "MIDI Output Enabled" button.
 If it's lit, you'll be transmitting note data to the selected MIDI out device when you trigger samples with your computer keyboard.

+### Building

+This app requires wxWdgets 2.8 or newer (preferably 3.0), libportaudio-dev, libasound2-dev, and libsndfile-dev.

 ### Problems

-It will not currently build.
+It will not currently build on Windows.
 I'm still tracking down some files needed by the program.

+On Linux, it will build but not produce sound (and the UI looks messed up).